What is NanoCore malware?

-Once the file is opened an embedded macros download an executable file and rename it.
-The downloaded file runs itself and creates a child process.
+According to the RAT analysis, once the script file is opened an embedded macros download an executable script file and rename it.
+The downloaded executable file runs itself and creates a child process.
 The malware is able to use Regsvcs and Regasm to proxy the code execution through a trusted Windows utility.

 Figure 2: A process tree of NanoCore execution processes generated by ANY.RUN

-You can identify whether you are dealing with a sample of NanoCore RAT or not by taking a look at the files created by the malware.
+You can identify whether you are dealing with a sample of NanoCore RAT or not by a quick analysis of the files and scripts created by the malware.
 Most often NanoCore injects into three processes RegSvcs.exe, RegAsm.exe, and MSBuild.exe.

-Open "Advanced details of process" for these processes and look at "Modified files" tab in the "Events" section.
-If a file named "run.dat" was created by one of these processes and placed in the %Root%:\Users\username\AppData\Roaming[GUID] folder, you can be sure that the malware you are observing is in fact NanoCore trojan.
+Open "Advanced details of process" for these processes and look at the "Modified files" tab in the "Events" section.
+If a file named "run.dat" was created by one of these processes and placed in the %Root%:\Users\username\AppData\Roaming[GUID] folder, you can be sure that the malware you are observing is, in fact, NanoCore trojan.

 Figure 3: File created by Nanocore

-Thanks to accessibility, ease of use and customization, the popularity of NanoCore escalated making it one of the most widespread RATs in the world.
+Thanks to accessibility, ease of use, customization, and plenty of information, the popularity of NanoCore escalated making it one of the most widespread RATs in the world.
 Even though NanoCores’ creator has been arrested by officials, due to the appearance of several cracked versions, NanoCore is still openly available on hacker forums.